Eccb7/Eccb7/README.md

 <br>

-- 🔭 I’m a Software Engineer.
+- 🔭 An Engineer.

-- 🌱 I’m currently with Microverse...
+- 🌱 A Micronaut within The Manifold Web

-- 👩‍💻 A Web3 enthusiast working on smart contracts.
+- 👩‍💻 Working to revolutionize civilization.

-- ⚡ Fun fact:  What about Philippines' first computer virus 😉 and what if I said that to you?
+- ⚡ Fun fact:  Be safe,or else you'll stuxnet(ed).😃

 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif"><br><br>